 Frank Dieter Maier was Managing Director of TEMIC GmbH where he was responsible for the development and concentration of electronic activities within Daimler, including the operations of 26 semiconductor and automotive electronics plants until 2002.
-He currently serves as a member of the Advisory Board of Montana Tech Components AG and Montana Tec Components (main shareholder of VARTA), member of the Supervisory Board of VARTA Holding AG, member of the Board of Directors of VARTA Microbattery GmbH and VARTA Micro AG, Chairman of the Board of Directors and member of the Advisory Council of BASIC AG, and a director of ASTA Elektrodraht GmbH; and was a member of the Advisory Council of BMK GmbH until 2010.
+He currently serves as a member of the Advisory Board of Montana Tech Components AG and Montana Tec Components (main shareholder of VARTA), member of the Supervisory Board of VARTA Holding AG, member of the Board of Directors of VARTA Microbattery GmbH and VARTA Micro AG, Chairman of the Board of Directors and member of the Advisory Council of BASIC AG, a director of ASTA Elektrodraht GmbH; and was a director of Multiplast AG and Multipet GmbH, and a member of the advisory board of Multiport GmbH until December 2017; and was a member of the Advisory Council of BMK GmbH until 2010.
 Mr. Maier's prior business experience has given him in-depth knowledge of and experience in semiconductors and passive electronic components.